Youssef9112/Machine_learning/README.md

 **Gradient Checking:** Gradient checking is included to ensure that the gradient computations are accurate and that the model is learning properly.
 This is a crucial feature for debugging and ensuring the correctness of the implementation.

-**Regularization:** The neural network supports regularization techniques to prevent overfitting, including L1 and L2 regularization.
+**Regularization:** The neural network supports regularization techniques to prevent overfitting using L2 regularization.